jleatherman3/GAME2338HW/WebTesting_Tools/web-testing-tools.md

 _Does this tool do any test case storage/recording?_

-Yes the information from the tests being run is stored within the administor account, such as screenshots and test history, until it is deleted by the account owner, or if the account is canceled.
+Yes the information from the tests being run is stored within the administer account, such as screenshots and test history, until it is deleted by the account owner, or if the account is canceled.

 [FAQ - Data Stored on servers](https://docs.kobiton.com/faq/general-questions/#do-you-store-my-app-tests-and-other-files-on-your-servers-for-how-long)